mikependon/RepoDB.NET/pages/references/jsoncache.md

 }
 ```

-> All methods must be implemented manually.
+> All methods of the [ICache](/interface/icache) interface must be implemented manually.

-#### Properties
+### Properties

-The properties that holds the extension of the file and the location of the cache.
+Implement the properties that will hold the extension of the file and the location of the caches.

 ```csharp
 public string Extension { get; }
 public string Path { get; }
 ```

-#### Helper Methods
+### Methods

-A method that compose the filename and creates directory.
+Implement the helper methods that would help you compose the filename and creates a directory.

 ```csharp
 public string GetFileName(string key)